meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 The body can produce some amounts of glycine of its own, expending folate to do so, so vegans would be wise to eat a lot of beans for the folate.

+<a id="orgfcde29b"></a>

+## Margarine

+<a id="orgf5626f7"></a>

+## Saturated fat with carbohydrate

+A 2011 meta-analysis by a Netherlands journal concluded that saturated fat wasn&rsquo;t anything to worry about except maybe when combining them with a lot of carbohydrate.

+<a id="orgb75f382"></a>

+## Meta-analyses

+<a id="org2d95287"></a>

+## Sweeteners

+<a id="org2bd51c2"></a>

+# How the science is currently done

+<a id="org78f1357"></a>

+## Mouse chow

+Here are the ingredients of a Purina Test Diet, frequently used as the &ldquo;high-fat diet&rdquo; in mouse studies:

+-   cornstarch
+-   casein
+-   maltodextrin
+-   sucrose
+-   vegetable shortening
+-   milk fat
+-   lard
+-   AIN93G Mineral Mix/Fiber
+-   powdered cellulose
+-   inulin
+-   soybean oil
+-   AIN93 Vitamin Mix/Fiber
+-   corn oil
+-   L-cystine
+-   choline bitartrate
+-   cholesterol
+-   FD&C Red 40 Lake

+By contrast, the regular chow will contain actual foods you might find in a human diet: wheat, oats, corn, fish &c.

+In 2008, two researchers from UC Davis conducted a literature review of studies containing the keywords &ldquo;mouse high fat&rdquo; published in high-impact journals during the year before.
+Of the thirty-five papers surveyed, only five compared diets where the nutrition was identical but for the fat and carbohydrate content.
+The rest inappropriately compared a &rsquo;purified&rsquo; chow such as this, to the regular, more whole-foods chow.

+You&rsquo;d think researchers would know better, but no.  Always check the details.

+Source: *Death by Food Pyramid*

+<a id="org25ba6a3"></a>

+## Six types of research

+1. In vitro research
+2. Animal studies
+3. Case studies
+4. Observational study
+5. Controlled trial
+6. Meta-analyses

+<a id="org9ba8291"></a>

+# Famous hypotheses

+<a id="orgb87be74"></a>

+## The lipid hypothesis

+The hypothesis that cholesterol in the blood leads to heart disease.

+Started by Nikolai Anichkov in 1913 when he found that feeding rabbits large amounts of cholesterol (equivalent to a hundred eggs a day for a human) causes plaque buildup in their arteries, organs, behind the eyelids and other places, with outcomes such as heart disease.
+However, Anichkov also had this to say.

+> &#x2026; we conclude that the harmful effect of cholesterin-rich nourishment is not expressed equally in all types of animals&#x2026;.
+The fact that cholesterin has different effects on different animals, even closely related ones, raises the question as to what degree the results described above are valid for human pathology.

+<a id="org528a04b"></a>

+## The diet-heart hypothesis

+<a id="orgb4ed1bd"></a>

+## The food volume hypothesis

+<a id="orgf4f9aed"></a>

+# Famous large studies

+<a id="org3b7c9cd"></a>

+## Nurses&rsquo; Health Study

+Something about the HPV vaccine.

+<a id="org5fe569b"></a>

+## China-Cornell-Oxford project (&ldquo;the China Study&rdquo;)

+[The China Study: Fact or Fallacy?](https://deniseminger.com/2010/07/07/the-china-study-fact-or-fallac/) (links to response by Campbell too)

+<a id="org5cc5cdd"></a>

+## Framingham Heart Study

+A prospective cohort started in 1948, currently on its third generation.

+It&rsquo;s our first source of discoveries such as

+-   that smoking is harmful
+-   &#x2026; (long list of health discoveries)

+Sometimes, people cite the FHS to support a connection between cholesterol-rich diets and heart disease.
+In fact, neither this study nor its descendants showed any such connection!

+<a id="orgdc9515f"></a>

+## Seven Countries Study

+<a id="org68933c9"></a>

+## Finnish Mental Hospital Study

 <a id="org2261e2c"></a>

 # Questions